project-starch/capstone-gem5/README.md

 ```

 To build SPEC, make sure that you have placed SPEC 2017 (not included in this repository) in a folder
-named `spec` at the root of the repository directory, then apply a patch
+named `spec` at the root of the repository directory (note that the content should be directly placed in
+`spec` rather than inside a subfolder), then apply a patch
 ```
 (cd spec && patch -p1 < ../tests/capstone/speckle/spec17.patch)
 ```